Chapter 01

 Long-time orbit (continuous OPH).

 Same OPH dynamics on the regular branch, run continuously.
-Energy stays conserved over arbitrarily long times because the integrator is symplectic — that's not a numerical luxury, it's a consequence of variational consistency on the patch net.
+Energy stays conserved over arbitrarily long times because the integrator is symplectic.
+That is a consequence of variational consistency on the patch net, not a numerical luxury.

 Three equal masses chasing each other along a single figure-eight curve.
 The triangle holonomy closes perfectly each period.